 Praise & Bible Reading

 The priest and others serving will enter from the back of the church during the opening hymn.
-Then the priest usually straps on his guitar and joins the praise band for a couple of worship songs.
 After some opening words and prayers, the congregation listens to Bible passages from both the Old and New Testaments.

 Children’s Message & Adult Sermon

-Children up to 12 years old are invited to the front of the church to listen to a kids sermon.
-Kids 5-12 are then able to leave with the teacher for a fun activity and more discussion.
+Kids 5-12 may leave with the teacher during the hymn before the Gospel reading for a fun activity and more discussion.
 Children under 5 return to the childcare room.
-All the kids come back to the service in time to take communion with their family.
+All the kids return to the service at the time of the Peace, before Holy Communion.

-After the children’s message (which adults enjoy, too!), Fr.
-Marc or another speaker shares a sermon with the adults.
+Fr.
+Skorburg shares a sermon with the adults.
 Come ready to be challenged and encouraged!
 Check out our Sermons Page to listen to messages from previous weeks.